-- 3. The council's treasury management activity is underpinned by the Chartered Institute of Public Finance and Accountancy's (CIPFA's) Code of Practice on Treasury Management ("the code"), which requires authorities to produce annually prudential indicators and a treasury management strategy statement on the likely financing and investment activity.
+- 3. The council's treasury management activity is underpinned by the Chartered Institute of Public Finance and Accountancy's (CIPFA's) Code of Practice on Treasury Management (the code), which requires authorities to produce annually prudential indicators and a treasury management strategy statement on the likely financing and investment activity.
 The code also recommends that members are informed of treasury management activities at least twice a year. - 4.
-This report, from a template provided by the council's treasury management advisers, Arlingclose Limited, sets out a summary of the council's treasury management activities in the half year to 30 September 2014, and its performance against the prudential indicators approved as part of the annual treasury management strategy.
-It also provides information about the broader economic background, against which the council's activities can be set.
+This report, from a template provided by the council's treasury management advisers, Arlingclose Limited, sets out a summary of the council's treasury management activities in the half year to 30 September 2017, and its performance against the prudential indicators approved as part of the annual Treasury Management Strategy.
+It also provides information about the broader economic background, against which the council's activities can be set. - 5.
+Since the end of the reporting period, on 1 November 2017, the Bank of England's Monetary Policy Committee (MPC) voted by a majority of seven to two to increase the bank rate by 0.25 percentage points, to 0.5 per cent, the first increase in bank rates since July 2007.